boisestate-vip/bender-ros/README.md

 This repository contain ROS code for the Bender robot designed and built by a group of students from the Vertically Integrated Projects (VIP) program at Boise State University.

 # Installation

+These ROS packages are tested on ROS Noetic.

-Put the contents of this repository into your catkin workspace, i.e.
+To install, put the contents of this repository into your catkin workspace, i.e.
 `<your_catkin_ws>/src`, Then, install the required ROS packages to build & run this by executing
 ```
-rosdep install --from-paths src --ignore-src
+rosdep install -y --from-paths src --ignore-src --rosdistro $ROS_DISTRO
 ```
 Then, install IGVC Gazebo model by
 ```